 5. Promote Flexibility.

-Massage helps relieve tensed and knotted muscles.
+Massage helps relieve tensed and knotted fascia that will release muscles.
 When muscles are not tensed they are more free.
 They can move more.

 Massage is one good way of a warm-up.
 It promotes flexibility thus improving one's range of motion.

 Massage therapy has really come a long way.
 What used to be a form of relaxation and recreation is now used to help during treatments of certain health conditions (alternative healing).